UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Initial CP:**

-  - Players estimate their starting CP by assessing their confidence level from 1 to 10.
+  - **One-Time Estimation:** At the start of the game, players estimate their initial CP by assessing their confidence level from 1 to 10.
+This estimation is done once and sets the foundation for the player's CP balance.

+  - **Re-estimation Conditions:**

+    - **Zero CP with No Active Quests:** If a player reaches 0 CP and has no active quests to gain more CP, they may re-estimate their initial CP to restart the game.

+    - **Voluntary Restart:** If a player has stopped playing by the rules for an extended period or wishes to start over for personal reasons, they may choose to re-estimate their initial CP and begin anew.

 - **Earning CP:**